xuangela/Habeet/README.md

 * Login/Register
    *  User can register a new account
    *  User can login/logout
-   * user can use camera to set pfp
 * Map View
     * User can view where local tennis courts are
+* Detail: match request
+    * user can view current match requests
+    * user can delete sent match request
-* Detail
+* Detail: Player suggestion
     * users can send or not send match request
 * Stream
-    * user can view current match requests
     * user can view  match record
 * Profile
     * user can view their information
+   * user can use camera to set pfp

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)